AdrianKhalatbari/Image-Based-Coin-Measurement-System/README.txt

   identify coin-shaped objects.
 Creates visualizations with contours, bounding boxes, centers, and labels.

+* step4_geometric_calibration
+  In this file we isolate the black squares from the raw image (easiest for thresholding only the squares), find the size in pixels of one square, chosen using maximum area, and calculate the ratio using the reference measure given in the project specification (square size = 12.5mm x 12.5mm).

+* step5_coin_classification_and_counting
+  This is the main file for coin classification and counting.
+The measurements of the contours (detected coins) found during step 3 are converted from pixels to millimeters using the ratio calculated in step 4.
+Then, each coin is assigned to one coin type based on the coin diameter, taken as the height of the contour that contains the coin.
+The value is compared to reference values given in the project specification.

 * requirements.txt
   This is a list of all Python library dependencies with minimum versions required to run the project.